-If it has been brought to the attention of DPW that there has been a change in the material information on the application; workers must act on known changes that occur after the application is received, but before it is processed, and use the new information in determining eligibility for LIHEAP.
+If it has been brought to the attention of DPW that there has been a change in the material information on the application, workers must act on known changes that occur after the application is received, but before it is processed, and use the new information in determining eligibility for LIHEAP.

-If the household reports no changes in composition, income or residence, the original approved LIHEAP application and supporting documentation will be valid for eligibility and benefit determination for both components during the duration of the program year.
+If the household reports no new household members and no change of residence, the original approved LIHEAP application and supporting documentation will be valid for eligibility and benefit determination for both components during the duration of the program year.
 Updated supporting documentation may be required if a household changes vendors.